• Committees & Knowledge Communities

 Committee on Equity in the Built Environment

-This committee focuses on diversity, inclusion and equity, with particular emphasis on issues related to equity in the built environment.
+This committee focuses on diversity, inclusion, and equity, particularly emphasizing issues related to equity in the built environment.

 Co-chairs: